Yen/postgres_web3/README.md

 ## Available casts

 Casts in PostgreSQL can by default require an explicit cast operator (`::type`).
 They can also be fully implicit or only implicit on assignment.
 [See the PostgreSQL documentation for more info.](https://www.postgresql.org/docs/15/sql-createcast.html)

+_We follow the PostgreSQL pattern of only allowing implicit casts for types that will never fail to convert.
+As such, casting from any signed integer type to any unsigned integer type is not an implicit cast in postgres_web3._

 |From          |As `smallint`|As `integer`|As `bigint`|As `int128`|As `uint128`|
 |---           |---          |---         |---        |---        |---         |